 The first thing that you need to do before you apply acrylic nails is to prepare the nail.
 This essential step should not be skipped to make sure your acrylic nails stick to your natural nails.
-This helps avoid them from lifting so that your fabulous manicure lasts.
+This helps avoid them from lifting so that your fabulous manicure lasts and remains healthy.

 With this step, you’ll be dealing with your cuticles, either cut or push them, shape or cut your nails and buff the nail bed.
 Make sure all of the tools you use are clean and sanitize to avoid infection of the nails.

 For this step you will need the following:

 - Made with Aloe leaf juice, Acai and extracts of Mango.

 - When used in conjunction with a foot file, dead skin is safely removed and...

 - Extracts of Mango, Acai, Aloe and Vitamin E